kumarnilesh2001/ToDo-list-App/README.md

-# Simple To-Do List
+#  To-Do List using HTML, CSS , JS

-A simple to-do list application that allows you to add, edit, delete, and mark tasks as completed using checkboxes.
+A  to-do list application that allows you to add, edit, delete, and mark tasks as completed using checkboxes.
 This application is built with HTML, CSS, and JavaScript.

 ## Features